jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

 1. Double paper over and place under extruder
 2. Lower extruder till it touches paper in 0.1mm increments
 3. Raise extruder .1mm
-4. See if sensor has triggred with M119 (Z endtop triggered)
+4. See if sensor has triggered with M119 (Z endtop triggered)
 5. If not then rotate sensor 1/4 and check M119 repeat till triggered
-6. Repeat steps 1
+6. Repeat steps 1 till sensor triggers
 7. Remove a couple of slips of paper and faster there

 # Test sensor functionality